My Abhinandan

 The Impact of Role Models and Inspiration on Women’s Aspirations

-India has many inspiring women role models who have made remarkable achievements and contributions in various fields, such as politics, business, science, arts, and sports.
+India boasts many inspiring women role models who excel in politics, business, science, arts, and sports.
 Some of the prominent examples are:

-• Kalpana Chawla, the first Indian-born woman in space, who flew on two NASA space shuttle missions and died in the Columbia disaster of 2003, leaving behind a legacy of courage, curiosity, and excellence.
+• Kalpana Chawla, the first Indian-born woman in space, flew two NASA missions and died in the 2003 Columbia disaster.

-• Arundhati Roy, the Booker Prize-winning author of The God of Small Things, who is also a renowned activist and critic of various social and political issues, such as globalization, environmentalism, and human rights.
+• Arundhati Roy, author of The God of Small Things, is a prominent activist and critic.

-• Mithali Raj, the captain of the Indian women’s cricket team, who is the highest run-scorer in women’s international cricket and the only female cricketer to surpass 6,000 runs in one-day internationals.
+• Mithali Raj, captain of India’s women’s cricket team, is the highest run-scorer in women’s ODIs, surpassing 6,000 runs.

 The Government Schemes and Initiatives for Women’s Empowerment in India

-• Beti Bachao Beti Padhao (Save the Girl Child, Educate the Girl Child): This scheme was launched in 2015 to address the declining child sex ratio and to promote the education and empowerment of girls.
-The scheme aims to prevent gender-biased sex selection, ensure the survival and protection of girls, and enable their education and participation.
+• Beti Bachao Beti Padhao (Save the Girl Child, Educate the Girl Child): Launched in 2015, this scheme promotes girls’ education and empowerment.
+The scheme prevents gender-biased sex selection and promotes girls’ survival, education, and participation.

-• Pradhan Mantri Mudra Yojana (Prime Minister’s Scheme for Micro Units Development and Refinance Agency): This scheme was launched in 2015 to provide loans up to 10 lakh rupees to non-corporate, non-farm small and micro enterprises, with a special focus on women entrepreneurs.
+• Pradhan Mantri Mudra Yojana (Prime Minister’s Scheme for Micro Units Development and Refinance Agency): Launched in 2015, this scheme offers loans up to 10 lakh for small, non-farm enterprises, focusing on women entrepreneurs.